Nailim/plan9-rchistory/README.md

 **hist**

 Run *hist* command to print out the commands used in this terminal window.
-By default it parses and prints history from the current terminal window (local history).
+By default, it parses and prints history from the current terminal window (local history).
 To include history saved from all terminal windows (global history) use "-g" flag.
-To print out only global history use "-G" flag.
+To print out only global history, use "-G" flag.

-If grepping trough hist output is too much of a hassle add a wrapper function to your profile:
+If grepping trough hist output is too much of a hassle, add a wrapper function to your profile:

 `fn h { if(test $#* '=' 0) hist -G; if not hist -G | grep $* }`